nadavmoyal/OpenCV_Spaceship_HandTracking/README.md

 ![image](https://github.com/user-attachments/assets/0c58de66-6f10-4b1b-8ee1-b16ca328fdc2)

 # Spaceship Hand Tracking Game

 ## Description

-A spaceship game where the player controls the spaceship using hand gestures tracked by a camera.
-Avoid asteroids and score points to win!
+The Spaceship Game is an interactive game where the player controls a spaceship using hand gestures.
+The objective is to avoid asteroids while navigating the spaceship on the screen.
+The game combines computer vision for hand tracking and implements asteroid movement with collision detection.

+## Code Structure

+### Key Classes:

+- **Asteroid**: Represents asteroids that move around and bounce off screen edges.
+  - Methods: `move()`, `draw()`

+- **Spaceship**: The player's spaceship follows hand movements detected by the `HandDetector`.
+  - Methods: `update_position()`, `draw()`

+- **GameEngine**: Manages game logic, asteroid movement, spaceship control, collision detection, and score tracking.
+  - Methods: `update()`, `check_collision()`, `reset()`

+- **Main**: Runs the main game loop, captures video frames, processes hand gestures, and manages the game state.
+  - Methods: `run()`

+## How it Works:

+1. **Hand Tracking**: The game uses a hand tracking model to control the spaceship's movement.
+2. **Asteroids**: The asteroids are placed in random positions and given a random speed.
+They move at a fixed angle and change direction when they hit the edges of the screen.
+3. **Collision Detection**: The game checks if the spaceship collides with an asteroid and ends if so.
+4. **Restart Option**: Press the SPACE key after the game ends to restart.

 ## Required Libraries

-To run the game, you will need to install the following libraries:

-- **cvzone**: For hand detection and tracking (includes OpenCV functionality).
+- **cvzone**: Hand detection and tracking.
 - **screeninfo**: To get screen resolution and manage window size.
-- **numpy**: For advanced mathematical operations and image manipulation.
+- **numpy**: For mathematical operations.
-- **mediapipe**: For hand tracking and other image processing tasks.
+- **mediapipe**: For hand tracking and image processing.

-## Installation
+### Installation

-To install the necessary dependencies, you can use pip:
+To install the required libraries, run:
 ```bash
 pip install cvzone screeninfo numpy mediapipe
 ```

 ## How to Run

 1. Clone the repository.